fioremartiro/dlai-diabetes-training-loop/README.md

 # Predicting diabetes with a Simple Neural Network

-This repo contains an interactive notebook where learners implement a training loop for a binary classifier using NumPy.
+This repo contains an interactive Jupyter notebook where learners implement a training loop for a binary classifier using **PyTorch**.

 ## How to Run

-### 1. Clone the repo
+### 1. Clone the repository
 ```bash
 git clone https://github.com/yourname/dlai-diabetes-training-loop.git
 cd dlai-diabetes-training-loop